Updated: March 9, 2021 by Kristen Chapple

 Back when it was the latest and greatest diet on the scene, I tried the Paleo diet.
 The idea is that we eat a diet as close to what our prehistoric ancestors ate as possible because this is what our bodies have evolved to eat.
 For me, the diet didn’t stick, but it did stick for my cat.

-Unlike people, cats really still are wild animals, who deign to live in our houses and let us care for them.
+Unlike people, cats are still really wild animals, who deign to live in our houses and let us care for them.
 But in all seriousness, cats really are closer to their native instincts, and so the theory is that they would benefit from a diet that more closely approximates their diet in the wild.
 This is called the raw food diet and is basically a diet that is heavy in raw meat, including muscle, organs, and raw bone.

 At around the same time I started the Paleo diet, I started my Fluffy on what I found to be the best raw food for cats.
-While I wasn’t feeling my perky best, she had notably more energy, a shiny coat and, unexpectedly, better breath.
+While I wasn’t feeling my perky best, she had notably more energy, a shiny coat, and unexpectedly, better breath.
 We have never looked back.

 But feeding your cat a raw food diet is not simple, regardless of whether you are planning to make your own, buy off the shelf, or use a mixture of the two.
 Read on to find out more about the raw food diet for cats, including both why it is good for them as well as the dangers.
 I’ll also share what needs to go into a good raw food diet and give you my three best commercial freeze-dried raw cat foods.
 I will also discuss the other types of commercial raw cat food available, but their short shelf life means that your choices will largely be limited by what is available near you.

-Best Raw Cat Food Brands
+Best Raw Cat Food Brand Reviews

 Stella & Chewy produce one of the best freeze-dried foods on the market.
 It all starts with grass-fed meats, wild-caught fish, or cage-free poultry, ensuring that the meat product, which forms 90 percent of their recipe, is as close to what your cat would eat in the wild as possible.